About My Art

 After graduating from Emily Carr University of Art and Design and returning to Switzerland in spring 1978 I had to take on a variety of menial jobs in different fields to make a living through the following few years.
 Hard work in building construction, landscape gardening, factories etc. was a good experience altogether, but did not allow for any serious pursuit of painting.
 I would always keep sketching and drawing though, in different techniques like charcoal, Chinese ink, monotypes, or graphite crayon.

-Two consecutive seasons 80/81 in a circus were really tough, but altogether a very good time for me, with different kinds of responsibilities, but including the directing of the manège lights during the shows.
+Two consecutive seasons 80/81 in a circus were really tough, but altogether a very good time for me – with different kinds of responsibilities, including the directing of the manège spot-lights during the shows.
 Fourteen hours of work every day non-stop through nine months, that meant: certainly no painting there.

-When I got married to my wife Rita in 1984 and we had our first daughter Seraina a year later and then our son Mario in 1987 this meant going back to a fulltime job again in order to allow my wife and the babies to enjoy serious loving care.
+I got married to my wife Rita in 1984, we had our first daughter Seraina a year later and then our son Mario in 1987 : this meant going back to a fulltime job again in order to allow my wife and the babies to enjoy serious loving care.
 This time I worked as a bookseller in a local bookstore, and of course only little time could be spent on painting.

 In 1989 my wife took up work again and I found a part-time job one more time, as a supervisor in a pool hall.
 All of a sudden I had plenty of daytime in the studio and took on painting in oil seriously.
-In the following years I would then paint the bulk of my more ambitious work in this technique, but also some large series in gouache/oil-pastel on paper again.
+In the following years I would then paint the bulk of my more ambitious work in this technique – but again also some large series of pieces in gouache/oil-pastel evolved.

-I had my first successful show in a major local art gallery and gained some public acclaim with the audience and with fellow artists.
-Several shows would follow, one of them in an established gallery in Zurich.
+I had my first successful show in a major art gallery in Aarau and gained some public acclaim with the audience and with fellow artists.
+Several shows would follow, one of them in a renowned gallery in Zurich.

-I certainly did not appreciate this pressure at all, but I had to go back to work and give up painting in 1994 at the height of my development as a painter so far.
+I certainly did not appreciate at all being forced to stop, but I had to go back to regular work and give up painting in 1994 at the height of my development as a painter.
 Of course I hoped it would be only temporarily.
-I knew that I didn’t want to become a free time painter, I’d rather stop altogether.
-And I felt that even if I were never again to resume painting, my work so far already stood in its own right.
+I knew that I didn’t want to become a free time painter, I’d rather abandon it altogether.
+And I thought that even if I were never again to resume painting, my work so far already stood in its own right – and now almost three decades later, as I have given up the idea of ever getting back into painting, I still feel that the body of work from those times as a painter is at the very least documenting quite some potential for a possible future development – which might have happened, had the odds been a bit more in my favour.

 In the beginning the topics were fairly widespread, and so were the approaches.

-For a while figures and faces and also abstract landscapes were the most important subject matter.
+For a while figures and faces and also abstract landscapes would be the most important subject matter.
 Then finally I concentrated fully on the human countenance.
-Even after giving up landscapes there remained this aspect of heads and faces serving as a screen on which to project “landscape”, but rather in the sense of “soulscape”.
-In most cases they are not ‘realistic’ portraits of any particular person, but deal with more general concerns.
+Even after giving up landscapes there remained this aspect in those heads and faces serving as a screen on which to project “landscape”, but rather in the sense of “soulscape”.
+Some critic used the term “psychogram” for them in a newspaper article once – which I find pretty accurate.
+In most cases they are not realistic portraits of any particular human being, but deal with very personal concerns on one hand, but more generally also with my views on our present human condition.

 Emotion certainly is the key term.
 The aim was always to charge the painting.

-Concepts from other fields, like poetry or music for example, have had their strong impact as well.
-François Villon’s poems, Arthur Rimbaud who “seated beauty on my knees and found her bitter”, Garcia Lorca’s writings on Flamenco with the term “Duende”, in Blues and Jazz the meaning of the term “Cry”, in Punk music the raw energy, all these have greatly influenced me.
+Concepts from other fields, like poetry or music for example, had their strong impact as well.
+François Villon’s poems, Arthur Rimbaud who “seated beauty on my knees and found her bitter”, Garcia Lorca’s writings on Flamenco with the term “Duende”, in Blues and Jazz the meaning of the term “Cry”, in Punk music the raw energy, all these ways of emotional expression greatly influenced my drawing and painting as well.

-Technical virtuosity and pleasant appearance alone don’t do it for me.
-I find mannerism boring.
-Audacity, taking risks, and surprises are absolutely necessary.
-Although gentleness and even vulnerability are welcome qualities I’m not a crooner.
-Human nature, the human condition isn’t any cute kindergarten playground or romantic sunset.
+Technical virtuosity and pleasant appearance alone didn’t do it for me.
+Mannerism I found boring.
+Audacity, taking risks, surprises were absolute necessities.
+Although gentleness and even vulnerability are welcome qualities, I’m not a crooner.
+Human nature, the human condition isn’t just some neat kindergarten playground or romantic sunset.
 It isn’t all just entertainment and fun and happiness.
-Angels and demons need to be wrestled with, and beauty won’t emerge merely soft and sweet and virgin.
+Angels and demons demand to be wrestled with, and beauty won’t emerge merely soft and sweet and virginlike.

-So why did I not get more recognition?
-I’m not going to blame anybody or come on with excuses.
-But then Switzerland at that time didn’t have any prominent expressionist movement with a sustained following.
-The Swiss are in general pretty rational and calculating and deeply suspicious of emotion – even their own – and especially so should someone dare showing it openly in a striking and flamboyant manner.
+So why did I not have a breakthrough?
+I’m not going to blame anybody and come on with excuses.
+Probably just wrong time – wrong place.
+The Swiss are in general pretty rational and calculating and deeply suspicious of emotions – even of their own – and especially so, should someone dare showing them openly in a striking and flamboyant manner.

-I have always made sure not to just pander to commercial considerations and to the general tastes, and have scorned off all of that well meaning advice such as “Why don’t you paint more like this or more like that …?”
+And then I always made sure not to just pander to commercial interests and to the general tastes, and scorned all of that well meaning advice such as “Why don’t you paint more like this or more like that?”

-I won’t play nice, I’m remaining true to my blood, and little do I care whether or not my works would fit in well in living rooms or corporate offices.
+I wouldn’t play nice, I remained true to my Mediterranean temperament, and little did I care whether or not my work would fit in well in living rooms or corporate offices.
 If some of my paintings do disturb, provoke, or even scare people, oh well, why not?

 Let me finish this little excurse with a Charles Mingus song title: